wbbradley/ace/README.md

 ## Quick Start

-To quickly play with Zion in Docker, try this.
+To play with Zion in Docker, try this.

 ```
 git clone https://github.com/zionlang/zion.git